TheJacksonLaboratory/SVE/README.md

 SVE ID | Caller
 --- | ---
 4 | BreakDancer (v1.4.5)
-9 | cn.MOPS
+9 | cn.MOPS (v1.20)
-10 | CNVnator (v0.3.3)
+10^ | CNVnator (v0.3.3)
 11 | DELLY (v2)
-14 | GenomeSTRiP
+14* | GenomeSTRiP
 17 | Hydra
 18 | LUMPY
 35 | BreakSeq (v2.2)
 0 | Truth (optional)

-Note: Because of license issue, [GenomeSTRiP](http://software.broadinstitute.org/software/genomestrip/) is not embedded in SVE.
+Note*: Because of license issue, [GenomeSTRiP](http://software.broadinstitute.org/software/genomestrip/) is not embedded in SVE.
 However, FusorSV default model is able to handle GenomeSTRiP VCF.

+Note^: Please make sure the version of cn.MOPS is v1.20 due to biocLite() always installs the up-to-date version.

 #### Using default model (if S0 vcf is not provided)
 Example input vcf files can be organized as follows.
 Please note that vcfFiles is the argument for -i for FusorSV.